Connect with us

 Turning back to the crowd, he showered the community with praise: “The spirit of Asheville is the spirit of this country.
 It is tenacious and it is not going down without a fight.”

 The rally was in marked contrast to Trump’s deliberately low-key visit Oct.
-21, which a photo opportunity and private meeting with Republican office holders and local supporters whose businesses had been damaged.
+21, which featured a photo opportunity and private meeting with Republican office holders and local supporters whose businesses had been damaged.
 The Republican nominee went by motorcade to a devastated section of Swannanoa 15 miles east of Asheville for the meeting and held no crowd events.

 Like his Democratic rivals, Trump also pledged his administration’s support for rebuilding local businesses and assisting the storm’s victims.
 But he also repeated his frequent and controversial attacks on the Federal Emergency Management Agency for its oversight of federal recovery efforts, and falsely claimed FEMA is “broke” because it diverted relief money from the region to care for undocumented immigrants at the southern border.